What Is Input Lag And How Important Is It For Gaming?

 Input lag shouldn’t be confused with the response time speed, which is specified by monitor manufacturers but not by TV companies.

-Response time is measured as the speed at which pixels change from one shade into another, which occurs after the frame is processed.
+Response time is measured as the speed at which pixels change from one shade of grey into another, which occurs after the frame is processed.

 Input Lag: TV vs. Monitor